Bivariant Hermitian $K$-theory and Karoubi's fundamental theorem: Hermitian K -theories

 The \emph{$\epsilon$-hermitian $K$-theory groups} of a unital $*$-ring $A$ are the stable homotopy groups of a spectrum ${}_\epsilon K^hA=\{{}_\epsilon K^hA_n\}$ whose $n$-th space is ${}_\epsilon K^hA_n=\Omega B{}_\epsilon \cO(\Sigma^{n+1}A)^+$, the loopspace of the $+$-construction (\cite{loday}*{Section 3.1.6}).
 As usual we also write

 for the $n$-th stable homotopy group.
 When $\epsilon = 1$ we drop it from the notation.
 For a nonunital $*$-ring $A$, we put

 If $A$ is unital, these groups agree with those defined above since hermitian $K$-theory of unital $*$-rings is additive.
 Recall that a ring $A$ is \emph{$K$-excisive} if for any embedding $A\triqui R$ as an ideal of a unital ring $R$ and every unital homomorphism $R\to S$ mapping $A$ isomorphically onto an ideal of $S$, the map of relative $K$-theory spectra $K(R:A)\to K(S:A)$ is an equivalence.
-Now assume that $A$ is a $K$-excisive ring that is a $*$-algebra over some commutative ring $\ell$ with involution, and let $A\triqui R$ be a $*$-ideal embedding into a unital $*$-algebra.
+The definition of $K^h={}_1K^h$-excisive $*$-ring is analogous.
+Now assume that $A$ is a $K$-excisive ring that is a $*$-algebra over some commutative ring $\ell$ with involution that satisfies the $\lambda$-assumption \ref{stan:lambda} and let $A\triqui R$ be a $*$-ideal embedding into a unital $*$-algebra.
 Let $f:R\to S$ be a unital $*$-algebra homomorphism mapping $A$ isomorphically onto a $*$-ideal of $S$.
 Let $\epsilon\in \ell$ be a central unitary.
-Then by \cite{battikh}*{Corollary 3.5.1}, the map ${}_\epsilon K^h(R:A)\to {}_\epsilon K^h(S:A)$ is an equivalence.
-Taking this into account, we set, for any $K$-excisive $A\in\ahas$, any unitary $\epsilon\in\ell$ and $n\in\Z$,
+It follows straightforwardly from Karoubi's fundamental theorem \cite{karfund}*{Th\'eor\`eme} (see \cite{battikh}*{Corollary 3.5.1}), that the map ${}_\epsilon K^h(R:A)\to {}_\epsilon K^h(S:A)$ is an equivalence.
+In particular, if $A$ is $K$-excisive then it is also $K^h$-excisive.
+Taking all this into account, and assuming that $\ell$ satisfies the $\lambda$-assumption \ref{stan:lambda}, we set, for any $K$-excisive $A\in\ahas$, any unitary $\epsilon\in\ell$ and $n\in\Z$,

 For $n\le 0$ and not necessarily $K$-excisive $A$, we take \eqref{eq:khnnuni} as a defintion.
 The nonpositive hermitian $K$-groups agree with Bass' quadratic $K$-groups \cite{bass} for the maximum form parameter.
 In particular, by \cite{bass}*{Chapter III, Theorem 1.1}, hermitian $K$-theory as defined above satisfies excision in nonpositive dimensions.